Hill wins Xfinity race in Atlanta to continue dominant start

 There were 11 cautions, also an Atlanta record, in Christian Eckes' second career truck series win earlier Saturday.

-The first caution in the Xfinity race came out on only the second lap following a collision between Ceasar Vacarella and Joev Gase.
+The first caution in the Xfinity race came out on only the second lap following a collision between Ceasar Bacarella and Joey Gase.
 The second caution followed only 10 laps later, and more slowdowns followed, including a crash by Justin Allgaier that ended the second stage.

 “I'm kind of embarrassed by our sport right now just because of the way this has gone,” Allgaier said, adding “it's just a shame” to have so many cautions.